Bopified/ToyBattlesHQ/doc/intro2.md

 # 1.2 Overview of the different projects (MainServer, CastServer, AuthServer, Common, Client)

-Before introducing the requirement and the installation process, I'd like to discuss quickly what the different sub-projects of this project are, and some important stuff that you may notice once you have your setup ready.
+Before introducing the requirements and the installation process, let's first discuss quickly what the different sub-projects of this project are, and some important stuff that you may notice once you have your setup ready.

 <a href="https://ibb.co/WWSVc6Ky"><img src="https://i.ibb.co/N6wTLsYj/server-setup.webp" alt="server-setup" border="0" /></a>

 ## Common
 This is a static library (.lib) that includes shared utilities used by all the servers — Auth, Main, and Cast.

-It acts as the foundation for several core features like networking (handling communication between the server and client), cryptography, CDB data structures, and other essential components that are reused across the project.
+It acts as the foundation for many core features like networking (handling communication between the server and client), cryptography, CDB data structures, and other essential components that are reused across the project.

 ## Auth Server